tenkeyless/keras_site/content/korean/docs/examples/graph/node2vec_movielens/_index.md

 import matplotlib.pyplot as plt
 ```

-## Download the MovieLens dataset and prepare the data
+## Download the MovieLens dataset and prepare the data {#download-the-movielens-dataset-and-prepare-the-data}

 The small version of the MovieLens dataset includes around 100k ratings from 610 users on 9,742 movies.